phillipemoreira/FCamaraSPAProductsApplication.Web/README.md

 # FCamaraSPAProductsApplication.WEB
 FCamara Full stack developer test: Web client

+This project demonstrates how to use AngularJS token based authentication in order to access a ASP.NET web api that requires authentication.

 ## It was developed using
   - Visual Studio 2015 Community Edition / ASPNET Web application
   - AngularJS